- University of Leeds

 - Who can attend:

-- We welcome anyone with an interest in Responsible Management Education and localising Sustainable Development Goals (SDGs).
-In addition to UN PRME members, we are keen to encourage representatives of business and third sector organisations, international
+- Anyone with an interest in Responsible Management Education and localising SDGs; UN PRME members; representatives of business and third sector organisations, international academics, PhD candidates, students and HEI sustainability / estates colleagues

-Please check the conference website www.prme2019.org.uk for the latest programme news, information and registration details.
+Please check these pages for the latest programme news, information and registration details.

 The 6th Annual Conference of the UK and Ireland PRME Regional Chapter will be hosted by Leeds University Business School.
 This year’s conference theme directly engages with PRME's vision “to realise the Sustainable Development Goals through responsible management education”, and echoes the UN Global Compact’s call for “Making Global Goals Local Business”.